In the context of personal injury law, a catastrophic injury is one that prevents the victim from engaging in any type of gainful work.

 If you have suffered a catastrophic injury due to the negligence of another, you may be able to obtain compensation for medical expenses, pain and suffering, lost wages, and other associated costs.
 Recovering these damages, however, can be a complex and lengthy process.
 An experienced Houston catastrophic injury attorney can help you gather evidence to substantiate your claim, deal with the insurance companies and other involved parties, and position you for the best possible outcome so that you can focus on healing.

-At DeHoyos Law, we have extensive experience with catastrophic injury claims.
+At DeHoyos Law Firm, PLLC, we have extensive experience with catastrophic injury claims.
 Our compassionate, knowledgeable attorneys understand how the insurance companies think, and we will work tirelessly to get you the settlement you deserve.
 We also have a team of experts and investigators who will work together to calculate a reasonable settlement for your injury.
-Our goal is to obtain fair compensation for your damages and we are prepared to take your case to trial if necessary.
+Although the goal is to reach a settlement out of court, we are prepared to take your case to trial if necessary.

 Filing a Claim After a Catastrophic Injury in Houston